-As we've seen, an agent's short-term memory, primarily managed within its context window, is a finite resource.
+An agent's short-term memory, primarily managed within its context window, is a finite resource.
 When dealing with extensive interactions, lengthy documents, or detailed tool outputs, the raw information can quickly overwhelm this limited space.
-This is where information condensation techniques become indispensable.
-By intelligently reducing the volume of information while preserving its essential meaning, you can enable your agent to handle more complex scenarios, maintain longer dialogues, and operate more efficiently.
-This section focuses on how to use prompts to guide an LLM in condensing information effectively for an agent's memory.
+Information condensation techniques are therefore indispensable.
+By intelligently reducing the volume of information while preserving its essential meaning, agents can handle more complex scenarios, maintain longer dialogues, and operate more efficiently.
+Effective strategies for using prompts to guide an LLM in condensing information for an agent's memory are presented.

 The core idea is to transform verbose information into a more compact form that the agent can readily use or store.
 This isn't just about making things shorter; it's about retaining the most relevant details for the agent's current objectives and future actions.